juancarlospaco/nim-nimterlingua/README.md

 No.
-Because it actually fully understands the code, a typical Search&Replace of Editor can break comments, names, variables, etc.
+Because it actually fully understands the code, typical Search&Replace of Editor can break comments, names, variables, etc.